smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 - Use the macros in Listing E if in the same program you need to print to different streams.
-Strictly speaking, invoking these macros without specifying an output stream requires C++20, but the macros works just fine in GCC, clang, and MSVC, even if the compiler produces warnings (depends on the options used).
+Strictly speaking, invoking these macros without specifying an output stream requires C++20, but the macros works just fine in GCC, clang, and MSVC, even if the compiler produces warnings (unless warnings are treated as errors).

 - Avoid using the macros in Listing B even though they provide the same functionality as the macros in Listing C. The macros in Listings C, D, and E are modular, reuse code,